st4lemon/solutions_archive/README.md

 ## Solutions Archive

-This is a collection of solutions that I've written to some of the most challenging and interesting programming problems that I've solved over the years. **Problems in bold were more difficult.**
+This is a collection of solutions that I've written to some of the most challenging and interesting programming problems that I've solved over the years.

 Education:
 - BS in Computer Science, Applied Mathematics | UCSB (Sep 2022 - Jun 2026)